Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Curse of dimensionality

 \begin{itemize} \item given $\e>0$ and $\omega\in\Omega$, return a point $x\in X$ that is [with confidence $>1-\delta$] at a distance $<(1+\e)d_{NN}(\omega)$ from $\omega$. \end{itemize}

 This has led to many impressive achievements, particularly \cite{KOR,IM:98}, see also the survey \cite{indyk:04} and Chapter 7 in \cite{vempala}.
 At the same time, research in exact similarity search, especially concerning deterministic algorithms, has slowed down.
-At a theoretical level, the following unproved conjecture poses a major challenge.
+At a theoretical level, the following unproved conjecture helps to keep research efforts in focus.

-\begin{conjecture}[The curse of dimensionality conjecture, cf. \cite{indyk:04}] Let $X\subseteq\{0,1\}^d$ be a dataset with $n$ points, where the Hamming cube $\{0,1\}^d$ is equipped with the Hamming ($\ell^1$) distance:
+\begin{conjecture} [The curse of dimensionality conjecture, cf. \cite{indyk:04}] Let $X\subseteq\{0,1\}^d$ be a data\-set with $n$ points, where the Hamming cube $\{0,1\}^d$ is equipped with the Hamming ($\ell^1$) distance:

 Suppose $d=n^{o(1)}$, but $d=\omega(\log n)$.
 (That is, the number of points in $X$ has intermediate growth with regard to the dimension $d$: it is superpolynomial in $d$, yet subexponential.)
-Then any data structure for exact nearest neighbour search in $X$, with $d^{O(1)}$ query time, must use $n^{\omega(1)}$ space within the {\em cell probe model} of computation \cite{miltersen}. \end{conjecture}
+Then any data structure for exact nearest neighbour search in $X$, with $d^{O(1)}$ query time, must use $n^{\omega(1)}$ space within the {\em cell probe model} of computation. \end{conjecture}

 The best lower bound currently known is $O(d/\log\frac{sd}{n})$, where $s$ is the number of cells used by the data structure \cite{PT}.
 In particular, this implies the earlier bound $\Omega(d/\log n)$ for polynomial space data structures \cite{barkol:00}, as well as the bound $\Omega(d/\log d)$ for near linear space (namely $n\log^{O(1)}n$).
-See also \cite{AIP,PTW}.
+See also \cite{AIP,PTW,PTW2}.
+A general reference for the cell probe model of computation is \cite{miltersen}, while in the context of similarity search the model is discussed in \cite{pestov:2011b}.